- What Is Green Food Powder?

 Are Greens Supplements Worth It?

 The highest quality green powders don’t come cheap because they’re expensive to manufacture.
 So the question remains if it’s worth spending $50 to $90 dollars every month on a green powder.
+In comparison, a high-quality beef liver supplement costs less than $40 for a 45-day supply and contains most of the nutrients you need in a more bioavailable and absorbable form.

 I recently read a statement in the new book Keto Answers* that if you’re concerned about not getting enough micronutrients from food, you should eat more meat.
 That sounds corny and funny (not to mention disturbing if you’re a vegan), but it’s absolutely true.